HotAndCold245/Hidden-Grotto/README.md

 	<summary>v2.0.8</summary>

 - Added automatic detection for the Quicksand font so it is no longer necessary to manually set it from appearance.
 Simply enable the font snippet.
 Only works for any font nicknamed 'Quicksand'.
-- Increased the font-size for RTL languages.
+- Increased the font-size for RTL text specifically.
 Arabic is now easier to read.
 Only works while in editing mode.

 </details>